microsoft/rest-api-fuzz-testing/docs/sdk/swagger.md

 <div class="param">maxRequestExecutionTime (optional)</div><div class="param-desc"><span class="param-type"><a href="#integer">Integer</a></span> Maximum request execution time </div>
 <div class="param">ignoreDependencies (optional)</div><div class="param-desc"><span class="param-type"><a href="#boolean">Boolean</a></span> Ignore resource dependencies </div>
 <div class="param">ignoreFeedback (optional)</div><div class="param-desc"><span class="param-type"><a href="#boolean">Boolean</a></span> Ignore feedback from responses </div>
-<div class="param">testAllCombinations (optional)</div><div class="param-desc"><span class="param-type"><a href="#boolean">Boolean</a></span> By default, test mode will try to execute each request successfully once.
-This means that, if there are 5 possible values for a parameter, and the request is successfully executed when passing the first value, the remaining 4 will not be tested.
-In some cases, such as for differential regression testing, it is desired to test all of the specified parameter values in Test mode.
-Setting TestAllCombinations to true in test mode in order to try all parameter values (up to max_combinations).
-Results for all parameter combinations will be reported in the spec coverage file </div>
 </div>  <!-- field-items -->
   </div>
   <div class="model">